Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Excellent: FL-WS2

-In addition to the well-known 4Cs, it is imperative for buyers to be familiar with the following key aspects of a cushion cut diamond grading report or certificate, as highlighted in the image below.
+In addition to the well-known 4Cs, buyers must be familiar with the following key aspects of a cushion cut diamond grading report or certificate, as highlighted in the image below.

 cushion cut GIA certificate